A Long-extended Party

 Mount Gundabad Rules Sheet

-There is a typo on two objectives, The Goblins’ Assault [EM 155] and The Heroes’ Defense [EM 156], where it lists the incorrect quest name (Mount Gundabad) instead of The Fate of Wilderland.
+There is a typo on two The Fate of Wilderland objectives, where it lists the incorrect quest name (Mount Gundabad) instead of the correct one (The Fate of Wilderland).

-The Vengeance of Mordor Expansion [VoM]
+The Vengeance of Mordor Expansion [TVoM]

-Helm of Secrecy [VoM 90]
+Helm of Secrecy [TVoM 90]

 Should read: “Action: Choose a hero you control and discard all tokens from it.
 Select a different non-[fellowship], non-[baggins] hero from your collection with a threat cost less than or equal to the chosen hero.
 Swap those heroes, moving all eligible attachments and damage tokens to the hero from your collection.”

-Thrór’s Map [OHUH 13]
+Thrór’s Map [OHaUH 13]

 Should read: “Travel Action: Exhaust Discard Thrór’s Map to choose a location in the staging area.
 Make that location the active location.
 (If there is another active location, return it to the staging area.)”

-The Black Riders Saga Expansion [BR]
+The Black Riders Saga Expansion [TBR]

-Gandalf’s Delay [BR 78] [added 2023-04-14]
+Gandalf’s Delay [TBR 78] [added 2023-04-14]

 Should read: “Each player draws 1 less card in his starting hand.
 Skip the draw cards step during the first round of the game.

-ALeP’s note: This erratum was added when the card was reprinted in The Fellowship of the Ring saga expansion.
-It was made since the old version of the cards didn’t actually work, since it came into play after the players had drawn their starting hands.
+ALeP’s Note: This erratum was added when the card was reprinted in The Fellowship of the Ring saga expansion.
+It was made since the old version of the cards didn’t actually work since it came into play after the players had drawn their starting hands.

-The Road Darkens Saga Expansion [RD]
+The Road Darkens Saga Expansion [TRD]

-Doom, Doom, Doom [RD 43] [added 2023-04-14]
+Doom, Doom, Doom [TRD 43] [added 2023-04-14]

 Should read: “Forced: At the end of the quest phase, remove 1 damage token from Doom, Doom.
 Doom.
 Then, if If there are no damage tokens here, add The Balrog to the staging area.”

-ALeP’s note: This erratum was added when the card was reprinted in The Fellowship of the Ring saga expansion.
+ALeP’s Note: This clarification was added when the card was reprinted in The Fellowship of the Ring saga expansion.
 Its intent is to avoid a corner situation when the players removed the 10th damage token before the Forced effect did it, in which case the use of “Then” would have meant that the Balrog would not have been added to the staging area.
 Since that would have been against the mechanics of the quest, that corner case was fixed by removing “then”.

 Revised Core Set [RevCORE]

-Campaign Cards [RevCORE 129, 130 and 131]
+Campaign Cards [RevCORE 129-131] (CC)

 The Mirkwood Paths (Part 1, Part 2, and Part 3) Campaign Cards show an incorrect encounter set icon (The Tower of Cirith Ungol from The Mountain of Fire saga expansion for all three Campaign Cards).
-The correct set icons (Passage Through Mirkwood, Journey Along the Anduin, and Escape from Dol Guldur respectively) can be found on the rules sheet.
+The correct encounter set icons (Passage Through Mirkwood, Journey Along the Anduin, and Escape from Dol Guldur respectively) can be found on the rules sheet.

-Obsidian Arrows [DoM 26]
+Obsidian Arrows [TDoM 26]

 Should read: “When Revealed: Deal 2 damage to a character you control controlled by the first player.”